10 Best Beaches in Morocco for 2026

 Asilah Beach

-Clean sands and a relaxed atmosphere define this northern beach.
+Clean sands meet a relaxed atmosphere in this northern charmer.
 The nearby whitewashed town hosts an annual arts festival that transforms walls into outdoor galleries.
-Swimmers appreciate the generally calm conditions and clear water.
-Less crowded than major resort beaches, Asilah offers authentic coastal charm.

 Al Hoceima Beaches

-Mediterranean gems like Quemado and Tala Youssef showcase Morocco’s northern coast.
 Turquoise waters rival any tropical destination while dramatic cliffs provide shelter from winds.
-Snorkeling reveals colorful marine life in the crystal-clear sea.
-These rank among the best beaches in Morocco for those seeking Mediterranean beauty.
+Snorkeling reveals spectacular marine life in crystal-clear Mediterranean waters.

 Dragon Beach (Dakhla)